 - Irritability: A heightened sensitivity or tendency to become easily annoyed, frustrated, or agitated, often over minor issues or inconveniences.

-- Feelings of sadness: Persistent feelings of unhappiness, low mood, or a general sense of gloominess that may be unrelated to specific events or circumstances.
+- Feelings of sadness: Persistent feelings of unhappiness, low mood, or a general sense of gloominess that may be unrelated to circumstances.

 - Depression: Experiencing a persistent state of sadness, hopelessness, or emptiness that can interfere with daily functioning and enjoyment of activities.